 Portovenere does not have its own train station, so if you are taking a train the closest station is in La Spezia Centrale.
 Click here for the train schedules and input “La Spezia Centrale” as the name of the destination station.

-- From Cinque Terre/Levanto by train: There are number of direct trains from each of the 5 towns to La Spezia.
+- From Levanto/Cinque Terre to Portovenere by train: There are a number of direct trains from each of the 5 towns of Cinque Terre to La Spezia.
 The direct trains take anywhere from 10 minutes (from Riomaggiore) to an hour (from Levanto).
 Once you arrive at La Spezia, head to one of these bus stops to take bus 11 to Portovenere: the drive will take approximately 40 minutes.
-These buses can get really packed during the summer so plan accordingly!.
+These buses can get really packed during the summer so plan accordingly!

-- From Cinque Terre/Levanto by ferry: The ferry may be one of the most direct ways to get there, but the boats do not appear to stop in Corniglia with limited service to Levanto.
+- From Levanto/Cinque Terre to Portovenere by ferry: The ferry may be one of the most direct ways to get there, but the boats do not appear to stop in Corniglia with limited service to Levanto.
 The ferry timetable is available here.

-- From Cinque Terre by foot: Are you insane?
+- From Cinque Terre to Portovenere by foot: Are you insane?
 Yes?
 Ok – well you can hike from Riomaggiore to Portovenere in 5-6 hours.
 Take this route followed by this route.
 Make sure you check the National Park website to make sure the hiking trails are open.

 - From Cinque Terre by scooter: Because of the long and winding road down to Portovenere, I would only recommend this for people who have lots of experience in driving a scooter/motorcycle.
 Otherwise, I would recommend that you catch the bus from La Spezia or hop on a ferry from Cinque Terre.
 If your heart is set on getting there by scooter, we hired our scooter from Paddock Scooter in Levanto.